 What does basic and additional reparation benefits coverage do?

-Basic reparations benefits (BRP or PIP) is a type of personal injury protection insurance that will cover medical and other economic losses suffered as a result of an auto accident up to the selected limit amount.
+Basic reparations benefits (BRP or PIP) is a type of personal injury protection insurance that will cover medical and other economic losses from an auto accident up to the selected limit amount.

 Policy terms vary but, in general, BRP includes: